- Use online resources to research cars, financing and insurance

 Do your homework during your less-busy periods when you can take more time, suggests Alain Nana-Sinkam, Vice President of Strategic Initiatives for TrueCar, which powers the NEA Auto Buying Program.

 You can find additional tools to help you check car features, reviews and opinions at Edmunds, Kelley Blue Book, Autotrader and Consumer Reports among others.
-See price ratings on your target car you want so you know when you’re getting a fair deal.
+See price ratings on the car you want so you know when you’re getting a fair deal.
 Consult NEA’s “Checklist to Buy a Car with Confidence” for more shopping tips and criteria to consider.

 What if you find a few cars you like but you’re not ready to buy?
 “Offers on the NEA Auto Buying Program are time based—usually 30 days” and “incentives, rates and lease deals can change every month,” Nana-Sinkam says, but “registering will allow you to keep track of the types of vehicles you have considered so you don’t have to start all over when you pick things back up later.”